Revision Date August 16, 2018

 - Export and Sanctions Laws.
 You agree not to export any products, services or technical data received from us to any country for which an export license or governmental approval is necessary without first obtaining the license or approval.
 You represent to us that that you are not located in, organized under the laws of, or controlled by a person or entity located in any country subject to a U.S. or E.U. trade embargo, you do not violate any applicable sanction or embargo laws and regulations, including trade and economic sanctions maintained by the United State Treasury Department’s Office of Foreign Assets Control, you are not listed on, or owned or controlled by any entity or person on, the U.S. Department of Treasury list of Specially Designated Nationals or any similar list in place in any jurisdiction where you conduct business (collectively, “Restricted Persons”), and you will not provide services using the Aeris Services to Restricted Persons.

 - Local Laws.
-We will each comply at our own cost with any laws or rules of a governmental or regulatory authority having jurisdiction over us in performing our obligations under a Services Agreement.
-You understand and agree that you, and not Aeris, will have sole responsibility for determining whether your Devices, Your Applications, Your Services or your use of Aeris Services are in compliance with the laws of any jurisdiction where you operate or where your End Users are located.
+We will each comply at our own cost with any laws or rules of a governmental or regulatory authority having jurisdiction over us in performing our obligations under, or using any Aeris Services provided under, a Services Agreement.
+You understand and agree that you, and not Aeris, will have sole responsibility for determining whether Customer Devices, Customer Applications, Customer Services or your use of Aeris Services are in compliance with the laws of any jurisdiction where you operate or where your End Users are located.